refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 The product edit page will display a form to edit an existing product.
 It will allow users to edit an existing product by filling the form.
 For this, we'll use again the [`useForm`](https://refine.dev/docs/packages/documentation/react-hook-form/useForm/) hook from `@refinedev/react-hook-form` and the input components from PrimeReact.

-Let's create a `<ProductEdit/>` component in `src/pages/products/edit.tsx` directory with the following code:
+Let's create a `<ProductEdit />` component in `src/pages/products/edit.tsx` directory with the following code:

 <details>